 Away from the stethoscope and scalpel he enjoys gardening, being a handyman, bush and beach escapes

 Dr Ross Maxwell FRACGP, FACRRM,DRANZCOG, GAICD graduated from the University of Queensland Medical School in 1982.
 Ross worked at the Princess Alexandra, QE2 and Redcliffe Hospitals prior to commencing general practice in Dalby in 1989.
-Ross practices anesthetics and obstetrics at the Dalby Hospital.
+Ross has previously practiced anesthetics and obstetrics at the Dalby Hospital until 2019.

 Dr Maxwell's other interests have been in Medical organisations having served on the board of the local division of general practice, the state branch council of the AMA, and as president of the Rural Doctor's Association of Australia in 2006.
 Ross is currently on the board of Health Workforce Queensland and has been on the board of the National Prescribing Service.

-Dr Maxwell is married to Dr Kate Hart who also works with us in the Myall Medical Practice.
-They have 3 adult children.
+Dr Maxwell is married to Dr Kate Hart who also worked with us in the Myall Medical Practice until retiring in 2020.
+They have 3 adult children and 2 beautiful grandchildren.

 MBBS(Qld); FRACGP; FARGP.